Student housing cooperative: United Kingdom

 There are also initiatives at various stages of development to establish housing co-operatives in Glasgow, Manchester and Bristol.

 All operating coops and initiatives are members of Students for Cooperation, a UK wide federation of student co-operatives which includes a number of other groups across the UK working to establish student housing co-operatives.
 Students for Cooperation commissioned a report on establishing a National Body of Student Housing Cooperatives (NBSHC) to help support and grow the UK student housing cooperative movement.
 In 2018 this new body, Student Co-op Homes, was launched as a secondary co-operative for raising finances to buy property to lease to student housing co-operatives.
 The organisation has similarities to North American Students of Cooperation.

 An unsuccessful plan to launch a student housing co-operative took place in 2004, when MMUnion partnered with the National Union of Students and Confederation of Co-operative Housing to offer cheaper cooperatively owned alternatives to city housing for Manchester Metropolitan University students.
-The NUS plan unfortunately fell through as NUS management changed.
+The NUS plan fell through as NUS management changed.